 How to choose and store table grapes

-When choosing table grapes it is good to choose bunches with soda acids, untouched and firmly attached to the treanch.
+At the time of choice of table grapes it is good to choose bunches with firm acids, untouched and firmly attached to the treanch.
 The berries must be turgid and defect-free, if they have mold it's good not to use them and throw them away, so that mold doesn't spread to neighboring berries.
 The grapes must be washed thoroughly and can be stored in the refrigerator, wrapped in food paper, where it will stay cool for a few days.
 The grapes cannot be frozen and, if you want to keep it, it's good to keep it in spirit (in an alcoholic solution).
 Grapes in the kitchen are an extremely versatile ingredient suitable for sweet recipes but also savoury and, thanks to its beneficial properties for health, should often come into our preparations.

 Nutritional and beneficial properties of grapes in the kitchen

 The grapes is a sweet fruit with a thousand beneficial properties, whereas it contains a good amount of polyphenols and antioxidants, contained especially in the peel of black grapes.
 The grapes, both table and wine, it's versatile in the kitchen and it's an energy food.
 According to the Create tables, 100 grams of fresh grapes contain 64 calories (The figure varies in relation to the type of grapes).
 96% of calories in grapes are made up of carbohydrates, 3% protein and 1% lipids.
 In 100 grams of grapes, 80% of water is contained, 15% of easily digestible and comparable soluble sugars and a percentage of 1%,5% fiber.
 It should also be borne in mind that the sugar content is affected by the degree of ripening and the variety of grapes.